isomerpages/moe-peicaisec/_parents/Parent Support Group (PSG).md

 </tr>
 <tr>
 <td style="text-align: center;" width="208">
-<p>Volunteer time to participate in the school&rsquo;s events and programmes which will help parents experience first hand what their children do in school</p>
+<p>Volunteer time to participate in the school’s events and programmes which will help parents experience first hand what their children do in school</p>
 </td>
 <td style="text-align: center;" width="208">
-<p>Share knowledge, expertise, networks with the school to add value to the school&rsquo;s programmes.</p>
+<p>Share knowledge, expertise, networks with the school to add value to the school’s programmes.</p>
 <p>These could be for students, staff or other parents.</p>
 </td>
 <td style="text-align: center;" width="208">